Red Light Therapy for Rosacea: A Soothing Solution

 What Are the Best Wavelengths for Treating Rosacea?

 The generally recommended range of red light wavelengths for the treatment of rosacea is 610 to 700 nanometers (nm), falling in the range of short-wave red LED light.
-In more severe cases, NIR wavelengths of 830 to 855 nm can also be useful and effective.
-Frequently, a combination of a red LED and NIR wavelengths is the best recipe for success.
+In various clinical trials, 630nm in particular has shown to be beneficial.
+For more severe symptoms, NIR wavelengths of 830 to 855 nm can also be useful.
+Frequently, a combination of red LED and NIR wavelengths is the most successful course of treatment.
+The RLT Home devices offer these combinations for effective at-home use.

 How Long Will It Take To See Results?